Jagoda11/Periodic-Table-App/README.md

   - Husky 🐶 for pre-commit hooks.
   - Lint-Staged 🚩 for staged files linting.

+## Code of Conduct 📜

+We expect all contributors to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) when participating in our project.
+Please review it before getting involved.

 # Getting Started with the Periodic Table App 🚀